May 18 2017

 Thinking of a day trip?
 It has to be pretty spectacular to be worthy of getting you out of Melbourne for a day.
 Luckily, Melbourne has a bunch of beautiful locations right on it’s doorstep.

-Yarra Valley – Melbourne is famous for its wine regions and right at the top of that list is the Yarra Valley.
+Yarra Valley – Melbourne is famous for its wine regions and right at the top of that list is Yarra Valley.
 Spend a day in the area exploring its wineries and tasting some top-quality wine while you’re at it!
-Most importantly, check out the scenery while you are there, the Valley is spectacular.
+And, importantly, check out the scenery while you are there, the Valley is spectacular.

 Grampians National Park – Nothing short of stunning, and it has to be to deserve a spot here as it’s quite a distance away.
 There is an incredible lookout at the top of Mount Rosea, that should be your destination.
-You can easily spend more than a day here, so turn it into a trip of its own!
+You can easily spend more than a day here, turn it into a trip of its own!

 Great Ocean Road and 12 Apostles – You ideally need a full day for this and a car of your own.
 If you don’t have your own car there are plenty of tours to choose from.
 The Great Ocean Road starts about 1 hour South West from Melbourne, and then it’s another 3-hour drive along the coast before you get to the spectacular 12 Apostles (of which there are 8 remaining).
-There’s several amazing nature parks to explore on the way, including the Great Otway National Park, and Teddy’s Lookout.
-If you have the chance to extend your trip along the Great Ocean Road, the coastal beach towns of Anglesea, Lorne, and Apollo Bay are good spots to look for accommodation.
+There’s a bunch of amazing nature to explore on the way, including the Great Otway National Park, and Teddy’s Lookout.
+If you have the chance to extend your trip along the Great Ocean Road, the coastal beach towns of Anglesea, Lorne and Apollo Bay are good spots to look for accommodation.

-Steavenson Falls is considered the tallest waterfall near Melbourne, at 84 metres tall.
-You can drive your car very close to the base and walk the wheelchair accessible/pram friendly track to its base.
+Steavenson Falls is considered the tallest waterfall near Melbourne, at 84m tall.
+You can drive your car very close to the base and walk the wheelchair accessible/pram friendly track to it’s base.
 It’s definitely worth taking the short track up to the top of the waterfall where you can get incredible views over stunning Marysville and down to the bottom of the falls.
 There are a lot of other great walking tracks around this area and the Marysville Information Centre has a comprehensive list of all of these tracks for people of all walking abilities.

 While Melbourne’s skyline isn’t something it is renowned for it’s still impressive and worth checking out.

-The Shrine of Remembrance is another great place to check out the city skyline.
+The Shrine of Remembrance is a great place to check out the city skyline.
 It’s also the best place to see the William Barak Building, which is an apartment block at the northern end of the city with a man, William Barak’s face on it.
 William Barak was an Aboriginal Elder and also an activist, artist and diplomat who was very active in the community.
 Now his face is a permanent feature of the city-scape!

 You can get a pretty spectacular view from St Kilda also.

-Don’t forget Albert Park, which is mentioned earlier in this post, as it also has great views of the city skyline.
+Don’t forget Albert Park, which is mentioned earlier in this post, it also has great views of the city skyline.

-Melburnians sure love their coffee and smashed avocado, and the best thing that has come out of this cafe craze is the abundance of great places to eat and drink coffee around the city.
+Melburnian’s sure love their coffee and smashed avocado, and the best thing that has come out of this cafe craze is the abundance of great places to eat and drink coffee around the city.
 This list scratches the surface of all the excellent places the city has to offer and is a rather comprehensive starting point to becoming a true Melbourne cafe aficionado.